Skip to content

 Find Me on LinkedIn

 Family Scapegoating Abuse (FSA)™ is a term that specifically describes a unique systemic phenomenon identified by the research of Rebecca C. Mandeville, LMFT, CCTP.
-Email Rebecca to submit a permissions request.
+Email Rebecca to submit a permissions request if you plan to reference FSA beyond the allowed 100-word quote.

 This website provides free public education on the phenomenon known as Family Scapegoating Abuse (FSA).
 It is not attached to the licensed Psychotherapy services provided by this website’s owner, Rebecca C. Mandeville.